Japan's Rakuten buys chat app Viber for $900 million to expand digital empire

-TOKYO Japanese e-commerce giant Rakuten Inc, controlled by billionaire Hiroshi Mikitani, will buy call and messaging app provider Viber Media Inc for $900 million in a deal that would more than double the number of users in its digital empire.
+TOKYO Japanese e-commerce giant Rakuten Inc, controlled by billionaire Hiroshi Mikitani, will buy call and messaging app provider Viber Media Inc for $900 million (538 million pounds) in a deal that would more than double the number of users in its digital empire.

 Rakuten offers services from financing to shopping to online video on its e-commerce platform, the largest in Japan.
 But in the face of a shrinking population and weak consumer spending at home, Mikitani is trying to re-invent Rakuten as a one-stop-site for a global audience.